nooway077/HoloLens2CVExperiments/README.md

 11. Right click on **HoloLens2CVResModeUnity (Universal Windows)** project and **Add Reference**.
 12. Select `Visual C++ 2015-2019 UWP Desktop Runtime`, then click **Apply**.
 13. **Build & Deploy** the app to the HoloLens 2.
+14. Open a web browser and type your HoloLens 2's IP address to the address bar.
+Login with your **Device Portal Credentials**.
+15. In the **Device Portal** navigate to **System > Research Mode** and tick **Allow Access to sensor streams** checkbox, then **REBOOT** your device.
-14. Start the `TCPServer.py` from `HoloLens2CVExperiments/aruco-pose-estimation/utilities` by running
+16. Start the `TCPServer.py` from `HoloLens2CVExperiments/aruco-pose-estimation/utilities` by running
 ```zsh
 python TCPServer.py
 ```
-15. Connect the **Xbox controller** to the HoloLens 2 using **Bluetooth**.
+17. Connect the **Xbox controller** to the HoloLens 2 using **Bluetooth**.
 16. On the HoloLens 2 open the **Start Menu** and tap **HoloLens2CVResModeUnity**.
 Grant all requested access.
 The app will display a realtime preview from the VLC cameras **(Left front and Right front)**.
-17. Move your gaze to the printed out pattern.png and take pictures of it **from different angles and distances** by moving around and pressing the **A Button** on the **Xbox controller**.
+18. Move your gaze to the printed out pattern.png and take pictures of it **from different angles and distances** by moving around and pressing the **A Button** on the **Xbox controller**.
 Once enough pictures are saved, head back to the PC the `TCPServer.py` is running on.
-18. Inside the `HoloLens2CVExperiments/aruco-pose-estimation/utilities` directory run the following commands:
+19. Inside the `HoloLens2CVExperiments/aruco-pose-estimation/utilities` directory run the following commands:
 ```zsh
 python Calibrate_LeftFront.py
 python Calibrate_RightFront.py
 ```
-19. The computed calibration parameters will be saved to `LeftFront_intrisics.yaml` & `RightFront_intrisics.yaml` files.
+20. The computed calibration parameters will be saved to `LeftFront_intrisics.yaml` & `RightFront_intrisics.yaml` files.
 Open these files with your favourite text editor and input the values to the `ArUcoTracking` scene's `ScriptConfiguration/Camera Intrinsics` field.
+21. Switch back to the `Scenes/ArUcoTracking` scene in the **Build Settings**.
+22. Build and Deploy again the **HoloLens2CVResModeUnity** project.
+23. Try the app with the new calibration parameters.

 ### Receiving aruco marker data from the HoloLens 2
 Note: This feature is not implemented in the **researchmode project**.